MicrosoftDocs/azure-docs/articles/active-directory/active-directory-saas-netdocuments-tutorial.md

    >[!NOTE]
    >The Azure Active Directory account holder will get an email that includes a link to confirm the account before it becomes active.
-   You can use any other NetDocuments user account creation tools or APIs provided by NetDocuments to provision AAD user accounts.
+   You can use any other NetDocuments user account creation tools or APIs provided by NetDocuments to provision Azure Active Directory user accounts.

 ### Assigning the Azure AD test user